pchaganti/gx-prompt-tower/docs/github-integration.md

 ## Current Limitations

+**Issues**:
-**Filtering**: No built-in filtering by label, assignee, or milestone yet.
-The extension loads recent open issues by default.
+- No filtering by label, assignee, or milestone yet

-**Pagination**: The extension shows the 100 most recent open issues by default.
+- Shows the 100 most recent open issues

-Future work can address these limitations.
+**Pull Requests**:
+- Shows the 100 most recent open PRs
+- Large diffs may use significant tokens